 Nebraska Disability Determinations Services

 If you request a hearing, it will be held at the hearing office in Omaha.
-The wait time for a hearing in Nebraska is 13 months, which is shorter than the national average.
+Here is the contact information for the Omaha OHO.

 Exec Center, Suite 500